lammps/lammps/doc/src/create_atoms.rst

 particle insertion; see the keyword discussion below.
 Multiple attempts per particle are made (see the *maxtry* keyword) until the insertion is either successful or fails.
-If this command fails to add all requsted *N* particles, a warning will be output.
+If this command fails to add all requested *N* particles, a warning will be output.

 If the *region-ID* argument is specified as NULL, then the randomly created particles will be anywhere in the simulation box.
 If a